Daniferous/aranara-midi-player-sb3/guidelines/README.md

 ## 1. Credits
 Provide proper creditation for using any of my (daniferous/Eden/OJG101) MIDI Players.
 Credits can be as concise as mentioning my [Scratch Profile](https://scratch.mit.edu/users/OjasnGamer101/) and/or my [YouTube Channel](https://www.youtube.com/c/DanieZuha).
 ### 1.1 Regarding Asset Credits
-However, consider including the asset credits provided in the [original Scratch project link](https://scratch.mit.edu/projects/554156777/) as assets, such as sounds, were created by other people.
+However, please consider including the asset credits provided in the [original Scratch project link](https://scratch.mit.edu/projects/554156777/) as assets, such as sounds, were created by other people.
 If you use assets found in any of my MIDI Players that are made by other people, credit those people in your modifications and/or projects.

+>Please click [here](https://daniferous.github.io/aranara-midi-player-sb3/credits) for the full credits.

 ## 2. Modification
 Anyone is encouraged to make modifications to any of my MIDI players and any of its assets given that the intention is for educational and recreational purposes. **Any and all modifications shall include proper creditation as stated in the first rule.**